 Vibration test engineers should use sine vibration testing to:

 - Identify resonances in a DUT.
-Use a sine sweep test across a wide range of frequencies to identify the frequencies with the largest response signals.
+Use a sine sweep test across a range of frequencies to identify the frequencies with the largest response signals.

 - Validate Shakers.
 Sine tests can be used to identify any trouble with the shaker system (cracked armature, loose bolts, etc.).
 Periodically run a sine sweep for the shaker system to confirm that the response is the same.
 Variations in response, especially resonances that shift significantly, indicate issues in the shaker system.